 Inheritance tax may also be due on some gifts (mainly to trusts) that you make during your lifetime, depending on the overall value of your estate.
 Gifts to charity that amount to 10% or more of the total estate can reduce the rate of IHT due on the remainder from 40% to 36%

 Capital gains tax

-For more details, see Capital gains tax explained.
+Find out more: Capital gains tax explained.

 Insurance premium tax